akshaynagpal/w2n/README.rst

 +++++++++++
 Bugs/Errors
 +++++++++++

+1. Please ensure that you have updated pip to the latest version before installing word2number.
+2. This module works with only Python 2.x for now.
+Support for Python 3.x will be added soon.

 If you find any bugs/errors in the usage of above code, please send an email at akshay2626@gmail.com or raise an issue through `Github
 <http://github.com/akshaynagpal/w2n>`_.